gastrodon/API-Docs/byte/logged-in.md

 <details>
 <summary>GET /timeline/rebytes</summary>
 Posts that have been rebyted into your timeline.
-Essentially post objects wrapped in rebyte info, with the regular id -> user table in feeds
+Essentially post objects wrapped in rebyte info, with the regular id -> account table in feeds

 __headers__